Towards 2-derivators for formal $\infty$-category theory: Background

 commutes and $\alpha_D$ is a weak equivalence.
 Then $(C\alpha)_D$ is a weak equivalence (for the $2$-out-of-$3$ property of weak equivalences) between fibrant-cofibrant objects (because the cofibrant replacement functor sends fibrant objects to fibrant-cofibrant objects).
-Therefore Corollary \ref{2-nat ptwise we between fib-cof} implies that $C\alpha$ is a pseudonatural equivalence. \end{proof} \begin{prop} Let $\M$ be a model category enriched in $(\sSet, \times,\Delta^0)$ with the Joyal model structure.
-For every small $2$-category $\J$, seen as a simplicial category whose homs are quasi-categories, the diagram category $[\J,\M]$ is still $\sSet_{\emph{Joyal}}$-enriched and admits both the projective and the injective enriched model structure, which are equivalent by Corollary \ref{equiv proj inj joyal enriched}.
-We can then define the $2$-prederivator
+Therefore Corollary \ref{2-nat ptwise we between fib-cof} implies that $C\alpha$ is a pseudonatural equivalence. \end{proof}

-and likewise for higher cells. \end{prop} \begin{proof} The action of $\bbD_{\M}$ is $2$-functorial on homs, being the composite of the $2$-functors $C\circ-$ and $[-,\M]$.
-For identity $1$-cells $\id_{\A}$ in $\Dia$ we have a diagram

-where the square is strictly commutative and the triangle is filled with an equivalence since $CX\to X$ is an homotopy equivalence for every $X\in[\A,\M]_{cf}$.
-For the composition of $1$-cells notice that $G\colon\A\to\B$ and $H\colon\B\to\C$ and their composite are sent to a triangle